 - Riced Cauliflower - 1 bag of pre-cut riced cauliflower makes this recipe super easy, but you can break up a head of cauliflower and chop it into very small pieces with a food processor.

-- Onion - for flavor.
+- Onion – for flavor.
+White or yellow onions work well.
+You can also use shallots for a more mild flavor.
 Feel free to omit or swap out with 2-3 cloves of garlic.

 - Carrots - to add a little sweetness and pretty color.

-- Celery - to give it a little crunch.
-Feel free to omit.
+- Celery Stalks – to give it a little crunch.
+Feel free to omit it.

 - Mushrooms - you can use any variety that you wish.

-- Nutritional Yeast - (optional) yet gives it a rich and slightly cheesy flavor.
-If you don't know what nutritional yeast is, you can read more about it in this article from Fat-Free Vegan Kitchen.
+- Nutritional Yeast – (optional) yet gives it a rich and slightly cheesy flavor.
+If you don’t know what nutritional yeast is, you can read more about it in my post about nutritional yeast.

 - Start by sautéing an onion on low heat in some vegan margarine or light olive oil for a few minutes.
 (Or use ¼ cup vegetable broth for a fat-free version).